What is the application deadline?

 We do not require GRE scores for admission.

 What are the English language test requirements for international students?

-Please see the Office of International Affairs for detailed information about minimum scores and how to submit results.
+Please see this website for detailed information about minimum scores and how to submit results.
 Information about waiving the English language test requirement is also available on the OIA's website.